I'm thinking of getting a credit card. What should I consider before I get one?

 My credit card was stolen and by the time I had reported it to the credit card company, someone had already used it and spent hundreds of dollars.
 Will I have to pay back that money?

 If your credit provider is holding you liable for the money, you should get a copy of the agreement for your credit card sent to you by your bank or credit card provider and find out the exact terms of your agreement.
-If you have trouble understanding the agreement, you can take it to your local Community Law Centre or Citizens Advice Bureau.

 If you are not happy with your credit provider's response to your requests, you can lodge a formal complaint with them.
 If you are not happy with how your complaint is dealt with, you can take your complaint to your credit provider’s Financial Dispute Resolution Scheme.
 See our page on Financial Services Complaints for more information.